tshepang/blog/content/2011-movie-review.md

 [According to Greta] boasts both the **most perfect gentleman** (the lead's boyfriend) and the **most perfect father** (the lead's grandpa).

-I was impressed by Lennie James in [The Next Three Days], making him the year's **favorite detective**.

 The **best comic character** is the fat guy in [She's Out of My League], followed by a tie between Jack Black's partner in [Nacho